 Freight forwarders are a cornerstone in the export shipping process.
-And with more than 40,000 forwarding and logistics firms employing around 8 to 10 million people in 150 countries around the globe, finding the best freight forwarders may seem to a beginning exporter to be much like finding a needle in a haystack.
+And with more than 40,000 forwarding and logistics firms employing around 8 to 10 million people in 150 countries around the globe, finding the best freight forwarders may seem like finding a needle in a haystack.

 Where do you begin?

 Well, you should start by researching and investigating your options.
-This blog posts offers some things to look for in a freight forwarder.
+This article will help by explaining what to look for when choosing a freight forwarder.
 You should also network with other exporters and learn who they trust with their goods.

 1. Experience and Credentials